CBoensel/in-context-without-button/README.md

 Merchants may want to customize the PayPal button to match their design.
 The styling options the PayPal JS SDK provides may not be sufficient in such cases.

-This is a proof of concept showcasing how to technically still use the JS SDK (instead of a redirect).
+This is a proof of concept showcasing how to technically still use the JS SDK (instead of a redirect) in such cases.

 This brings the advantage of the "in-context" experience (aka "mini-browser"), which means the buyer doesn't need to leave the checkout page but confirms the PayPal payment in a "pop-up" window.